SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

    -multiwindow

-As of Selenium-RC 1.0, if you want to run your test within a single frame (i.e. using the standard for earlier Selenium versions) you can state this to the Selenium Server using the option
+As of Selenium RC 1.0, if you want to run your test within a single frame (i.e. using the standard for earlier Selenium versions) you can state this to the Selenium Server using the option